yochaigal/newschoolrevolution/_posts/2020-02-19-build-your-world.md

 <br>
 Remember that you should be _asking questions_ during this entire process.
 Why does the _Imperial Highway_, which heads East from the _Crescent City_, splinter into so many smaller roads just after it splits the _Great Pass_?
 What about the one leading to that unusual tower, standing alone in the _Whispering Grasses_?
 What rumors or legends have the people living nearby heard?

+When _naming_ things, remember that an important place will often have more than one name.
+In _The Hobbit_, _Erebor_ was the name of the former Dwarven kingdom north of Lake-town, but most knew it as the _Lonely Mountain_ instead.
+If the party must travel deep into the woods of _Schwarzwald_ to speak with the last surviving member of a now-deceased species, consider giving it a name the locals might call it as well: _The Woods of Forgetting_.

 If you are building the **Map** _after_ character creation, try asking questions based on the character backgrounds you've already established.
 A well-traveled ranger (or soldier, whatever) will probably know more about the far-reaches of the known world than a city thief.
 Perhaps the most learned character could provide a bit of background behind the unfortunate naming of a felled pillar near the starting location, as well as what makes it special.

 In general, it also helps to play on available tropes, but always leave space for subverting and enhancing expectations.
 But more importantly, remember to _leave gaps_ on the map.
 One of my favorite GM lessons from [Dungeon World](https://dungeon-world.com) is the phrase **Draw Maps, Leave Blanks**.
 Personally, I find that a partially-drawn map helps open up possibilities I might not have considered otherwise.